Commonwealth Equity Services LLC Has $6.30 Million Holdings in EOG Resources, Inc. (NYSE:EOG)

-Commonwealth Equity Services LLC grew its stake in EOG Resources, Inc. (NYSE:EOG) by 5.3% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 75,511 shares of the energy exploration company’s stock after buying an additional 3,833 shares during the period.
+Commonwealth Equity Services LLC increased its holdings in shares of EOG Resources, Inc. (NYSE:EOG) by 5.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 75,511 shares of the energy exploration company’s stock after buying an additional 3,833 shares during the quarter.
 Commonwealth Equity Services LLC’s holdings in EOG Resources were worth $6,300,000 as of its most recent SEC filing.

-Other large investors also recently made changes to their positions in the company.
-BancorpSouth Bank lifted its position in shares of EOG Resources by 5.7% in the first quarter.
-BancorpSouth Bank now owns 76,401 shares of the energy exploration company’s stock worth $5,541,000 after buying an additional 4,133 shares during the last quarter.
-Ensign Peak Advisors Inc lifted its position in shares of EOG Resources by 62.2% during the 1st quarter.
-Ensign Peak Advisors Inc now owns 918,541 shares of the energy exploration company’s stock worth $66,622,000 after purchasing an additional 352,277 shares during the last quarter.
-Segment Wealth Management LLC lifted its position in shares of EOG Resources by 3.0% during the 2nd quarter.
-Segment Wealth Management LLC now owns 113,212 shares of the energy exploration company’s stock worth $9,446,000 after purchasing an additional 3,279 shares during the last quarter.
-First United Bank Trust acquired a new position in shares of EOG Resources during the 2nd quarter worth about $285,000.
-Finally, Icon Advisers Inc. Co. acquired a new position in shares of EOG Resources during the 2nd quarter worth about $4,673,000.
-87.38% of the stock is owned by institutional investors.
+A number of other institutional investors have also modified their holdings of EOG.
+Sierra Capital LLC acquired a new stake in EOG Resources during the 1st quarter worth $27,000.
+North Star Investment Management Corp. increased its holdings in EOG Resources by 72.2% during the 2nd quarter.
+North Star Investment Management Corp. now owns 384 shares of the energy exploration company’s stock worth $32,000 after purchasing an additional 161 shares in the last quarter.
+Eagle Bay Advisors LLC bought a new position in EOG Resources during the 2nd quarter worth about $33,000.
+Optimum Investment Advisors bought a new position in EOG Resources during the 2nd quarter worth about $33,000.
+Finally, Harvest Fund Management Co.
+Ltd bought a new position in EOG Resources during the 2nd quarter worth about $33,000.
+87.38% of the stock is currently owned by institutional investors and hedge funds.

+A number of research firms have issued reports on EOG.
+TheStreet upgraded EOG Resources from a “c” rating to a “b-” rating in a report on Wednesday, August 4th.
+Mizuho decreased their price objective on EOG Resources from $112.00 to $110.00 and set a “buy” rating for the company in a report on Friday, August 13th.
+Citigroup raised their price objective on EOG Resources from $92.00 to $98.00 and gave the company a “buy” rating in a report on Tuesday, July 13th.
+Zacks Investment Research downgraded shares of EOG Resources from a “strong-buy” rating to a “hold” rating and set a $71.00 target price for the company. in a research note on Tuesday, August 31st.
+Finally, Barclays upgraded shares of EOG Resources from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $74.00 to $100.00 in a research note on Thursday, June 3rd.
+Ten equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+Based on data from MarketBeat.com, EOG Resources presently has an average rating of “Buy” and an average price target of $87.33.

+EOG Resources (NYSE:EOG) last announced its earnings results on Wednesday, August 4th.
+The energy exploration company reported $1.73 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.54 by $0.19.
+The company had revenue of $4.14 billion during the quarter, compared to analyst estimates of $3.68 billion.
+EOG Resources had a net margin of 14.40% and a return on equity of 12.77%.
+The firm’s quarterly revenue was up 275.2% compared to the same quarter last year.
+During the same period in the previous year, the business posted ($0.23) earnings per share.
+As a group, equities research analysts forecast that EOG Resources, Inc. will post 7.36 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
-Stockholders of record on Friday, October 15th will be paid a $0.4125 dividend.
-This represents a $1.65 dividend on an annualized basis and a dividend yield of 2.00%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
+Stockholders of record on Friday, October 15th will be issued a $0.4125 dividend.
+This represents a $1.65 annualized dividend and a dividend yield of 2.00%.
 The ex-dividend date is Thursday, October 14th.
-EOG Resources’s dividend payout ratio (DPR) is currently 113.01%.
+EOG Resources’s dividend payout ratio (DPR) is presently 113.01%.

-Several equities analysts recently issued reports on EOG shares.
-Truist Securities lowered EOG Resources from a “buy” rating to a “hold” rating and lowered their price target for the company from $101.00 to $79.00 in a research note on Monday, August 30th.
-Zacks Investment Research lowered EOG Resources from a “strong-buy” rating to a “hold” rating and set a $71.00 price target on the stock. in a research note on Tuesday, August 31st.
-Piper Sandler boosted their price target on EOG Resources from $97.00 to $110.00 and gave the company an “overweight” rating in a research note on Thursday, July 22nd.
-KeyCorp boosted their price target on EOG Resources from $92.00 to $94.00 and gave the company an “overweight” rating in a research note on Thursday, June 10th.
-Finally, Morgan Stanley boosted their price target on EOG Resources from $93.00 to $94.00 and gave the company an “equal weight” rating in a research note on Monday, August 23rd.
-Ten equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $87.33.

 EOG Resources, Inc engages in the exploration, development, production and marketing of crude oil and natural gas.
 It operates through the United States, Trinidad & Tobago, and Other International segments.
 The company was founded in 1985 and is headquartered in Houston, TX.